Law of Gambling in Games

 For a long time, gambling and computer games had rather minor overlaps.
-While gambling has always been about winning money, gamers usually focus on having fun.
+While gambling in traditional and online casinos have always been about winning money, gamers usually focus on having fun.
 But now the boundaries are fluid.
 In view of the high production costs, game manufacturers are trying to develop new sources of income.

 The topic of gambling in computer games in connection with loot boxes is particularly discussed.